+Explanation

-Offense Explanation 25.
-Academic Misconduct Plagiarizing; cheating; copying another's work; attempting to gain or gaining unauthorized access to restricted material; using, submitting, or providing data or answers dishonestly, by deceit, or by means other than those authorized by the teacher
+25. Academic Misconduct

+Plagiarizing; cheating; copying another's work; attempting to gain or gaining unauthorized access to restricted material; using, submitting, or providing data or answers dishonestly, by deceit, or by means other than those authorized by the teacher

 26. Defiance Refusing to comply with a reasonable request by a staff member/disrespect to an employee or a student/refusing to complete work, labs, projects, or other assignments given by the teacher 27.
 Inappropriate Intermingling Any consensual, intentional, and inappropriate written or verbal communication that includes excessive talking or flirting.
 Any touching between the sexes 28.
 Vandalism Destroying, damaging, or defacing school or private property in a willful or malicious manner that results in minor damage 29.
 Forgery Knowingly forging a signature other than their own on any document 30.
 Lying Giving or providing intentionally untrue or misleading information or communication which lead to damage or harm to self or others including making false accusations and/or refusing to confess wrong doing 31.
 Misuse Of Property Or Equipment Using Staff Belongings w/out Permission Taking, borrowing books, pencils, pens, notebooks, etc. without permission This will include using a computer that has not been logged off.
 Students using school online services for illegal, inappropriate, or obscene purposes 32.
 Leaving School Grounds Leaving School Premises without administration approval during in-school hours is prohibited.
 Students must be signed out in office even if over the age of 18 by a legal guardian.
 33. Loitering/Trespassing/Unauthorized Access Being present in or about school under one or more of the following circumstances: 1.
 After a reasonable request to leave 2.
 Without a legitimate reason for being there 3.
 Without proper authorization or permission from anyone authorized to grant permission 4.
 After refusing to identify one's self.
 34. Bullying (Minor + No Physical Contact) Engaging in verbal confrontation including insulting, taunting or challenging another student or teacher under circumstances in which such conduct could provoke a violent or disruptive response.
 Occurs on consistent basis and does not include physical altercations.
 Additionally, behavior in which discriminatory language is spoken, written or gestured against another person's ethnic or social background or another person's abilities.
 35. Theft/Minor Break-In Stealing, attempting to steal, possessing or transferring school or private property or participating in the theft or attempted theft of school or private property.
 Breaking into school closets or other internal rooms not intended for students that does not result in theft.
-OC Conduction Harmond Business On 36.
-Conducting Unapproved Business On Campus Selling of items or other personal transactions that are not sanctioned by the school is prohibited.
-Selling of items or other personal transactions that are not sanctioned by the school is prohibited.
-Using vulgar language, remarks, or threats to any member of faculty or to individuals that may be volunteering as staff for school related activities.
-Campus 37.
-Extreme Disrespect To A Teacher Or Using vulgar language, remarks, or threats to any member of faculty or to individuals that may be volunteering as Campus 37.
-Extreme Disrespect To A Teacher Or Staff Member Using vulgar language, remarks, or threats to any member of faculty or to individuals that may be volunteering as staff for school related activities.
-Intentionally and maliciously, hitting, kicking, or otherwise making harsh contact with a student with the intent of Campus 37.
-Extreme Disrespect To A Teacher Or Staff Member 38.
-Fighting (No Punch) Using vulgar language, remarks, or threats to any member of faculty or to individuals that may be volunteering as staff for school related activities.
-Intentionally and maliciously, hitting, kicking, or otherwise making harsh contact with a student with the intent of hurting him/her and/or causing harm.
-Defacing, damaging, or destroying school or personal property in a willful manner without malicious intent that results Campus 37.
-Extreme Disrespect To A Teacher Or Staff Member 38.
-Fighting (No Punch) 39.
-Vandalism Using vulgar language, remarks, or threats to any member of faculty or to individuals that may be volunteering as staff for school related activities.
-Intentionally and maliciously, hitting, kicking, or otherwise making harsh contact with a student with the intent of hurting him/her and/or causing harm.
-Defacing, damaging, or destroying school or personal property in a willful manner without malicious intent that results in minor damage.
-Breaking into and/or entering any school building, facility, offices rooms, storage space, or other enclosure without
+36. Conducting Unapproved Business On Campus Selling of items or other personal transactions that are not sanctioned by the school is prohibited.
+37. Extreme Disrespect To A Teacher Or Staff Member Using vulgar language, remarks, or threats to any member of faculty or to individuals that may be volunteering as staff for school related activities.
+38. Fighting (No Punch) Intentionally and maliciously, hitting, kicking, or otherwise making harsh contact with a student with the intent of hurting him/her and/or causing harm.
+39. Vandalism Defacing, damaging, or destroying school or personal property in a willful manner without malicious intent that results in minor damage.
+40. Breaking And Entering Breaking into and/or entering any school building, facility, offices rooms, storage space, or other enclosure without authorization or approval without malicious intent.
+41. Unwanted Exposure To Bodily Functions (Minor) Exposing an individual to any bodily fluid.
+An example would be spitting on or towards a person.
+42. Weapons (Not Fire Arm) Unknowingly bringing a weapon to school and showing to other students without the intent to cause harm.